nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 Continuous improvements
 ------------------------------

-Machine learning models will degrade in accuracy in production.
-This since new input data is used that will be different from used training data.
-Input data will change over time.This problem of the changes in the data and relationships within data sets is called concept drift.
+Machine learning models degrade in accuracy in production.
+This since the new input data is  different from the used training data.
+Input data changes over time.This problem of the changes in the data and relationships within data sets is called concept drift.

 Machine learning models are not a typical category of software.
 In fact a machine learning model should not be regarded as software at all.
 This means that maintenance should be organized and handled in a different way.
 There is never a final version of a machine learning model.
 So when using machine learning you need engineers that continuously updated and improved the model.